World Nuclear Association: Representation

 In contrast to earlier less structured forms of industry representation the Association provides a unified voice from a single body; encompassing all manner of industry expertise and perspectives.
 It is clear and unreserved in its purpose of promoting the maximum feasible use of safe nuclear power.

 Public information

 The World Nuclear Association public website provides an available, non-technical source of information on the global nuclear industry.
 The site presents reference documents, and a wide range of educational and explanatory papers which are constantly updated.
 Australian nuclear power advocate Ian Hore-Lacy served as the organization's Director of Public Information for 12 years, after working for six years at the now defunct Melbourne-based Uranium Information Centre.
-In the late 2000s, the information-disseminating role was assumed by World Nuclear Association and World Nuclear News (WNN).

-The Association supports WNN, the authoritative online news service intended to bring accurate and accessible information on developments in nuclear power to the Association's industry readers and the general public.
-Its output is free of charge and may be widely reproduced in accordance with WNN's copyright policy.
+In the late 2000's, the information-disseminating role was assumed by World Nuclear Association and World Nuclear News (WNN).
+Its output is free of charge and may be reproduced in accordance with WNN's copyright policy.

 The Association's reactor database contains information on past, present and future nuclear power reactors across the world.